 Clothing suitable for drip drying is usually synthetic in nature, and can easily be hung up when still dripping wet.
 Other than most fabrics, drip dry clothing typically dries without wrinkling and therefore doesn’t need to be ironed.

 And that’s it.
 Next time you’re wondering how to keep your clean washing from wrinkling, just have a look at the care label and let us tell you what it means.
 Looking for more tips for drying clothes?
-Here we tell you all about drying different types of fabric, and for all our general washing advice, just have a look at our very comprehensive washing guide.
+In this article we tell you all about drying different types of fabric, and for all our general washing advice, just have a look at our very comprehensive washing guide.